andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 or here: [github.com](https://guides.github.com/features/mastering-markdown/)

 ### Some Important Concepts
-The GD-Basic Interpreter is not an industrial grade interpeter.
+The GD-Basic Interpreter is not an industrial grade interpreter.
 The target of this project is to provide a BASIC interpreter that allows to run as much as possible the different programs build in the 1970's and 1980's - and at the same time provide a bit more functionality.
 The interpreter is designed to be embedded into JAVA programs.
 This brings some very basic requirements for the development:
 - In order to be portable the interpreter has a very limited number of third party packages.
 Actually the only one used at this time